Kulturleben/pretix-docker-compose/QWEN.md

 - The application service runs on port 80 internally
 - SSL termination and routing is handled automatically by Dokploy's Traefik proxy
 - Data persistence is managed through Dokploy's volume system
-- The configuration now includes Traefik labels for automatic service discovery
+- The configuration uses the official `pretix/standalone:stable` image for optimal compatibility
-- Nginx has been removed to leverage Dokploy's built-in proxy capabilities

 ## Customization

 ### Database Version

-The setup currently uses PostgreSQL 17 (as of version 1.2.0).
-Previous versions used different PostgreSQL versions.
+The local development setup uses PostgreSQL 17 for optimal compatibility.
+The Dokploy setup uses PostgreSQL 12 to match official Pretix recommendations.

 ### Environment Variables